hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### GetRoles
-Gets a list of all roles a Hedera account has for a stable coin.
+Gets a list of all roles a Hedera account has for a stablecoin.

 **Spec:**